-This course provides specialized knowledge and work in sound to allow the student to be able to distinguish and evaluate proper sound techniques and productions to encourage the beginning of professional work in the sound industry.
+Students will learn to work with sound and to distinguish and evaluate proper sound techniques for film and animation productions.
+The course lays the foundation for professional work in the sound industry.
 Each student records audio and prepares a mixed soundtrack to professional quality standards.

 IT Fundamentals for Digital Media

-Contemporary digital media authoring, processing, and consumption are increasingly dependent on established technologies from the Information Technology (IT) and network computing industries.
-This class provides an overview of IT and networking fundamentals critical in emerging digital media workflows.
-Emphasis is placed on the architecture of modern digital media production and post-production facilities.
-Further, media industry technology standards for cinema, television, internet and mobile consumption will be introduced.
-This class is designed for students in CIAS and GCCIS who are interested in mastering the basic principles of IT and networking infrastructures used in digital media and broadcast applications.
+This course will provide an overview of IT and networking fundamentals critical in emerging digital media workflows.
+Emphasis will be placed on the architecture of modern digital media production and post-production facilities.
+Media industry technology standards for cinema, television, internet and mobile consumption will be introduced.
+This course is designed for students in the College of Art and Design and the Golisano College of Computing and Information Sciences who are interested in mastering the basic principles of IT and networking infrastructures used in digital media and broadcast applications.

 LAS Perspective 1 (ethical)

 This course introduces the concepts of quantitative measurement of electromagnetic energy.
 The basic radiometric and photometric terms are introduced using calculus-based definitions.
 Governing equations for source propagation and sensor output are derived.
 Simple source concepts are reviewed and detector figures of merit are introduced and used in problem solving.
 The radiometric concepts are then applied to simple imaging systems so that a student could make quantitative measurements with imaging instruments.